viethnguyen/goodreads-books/project-log.md

 - I added more comments to the code
 - I'm trying to deploy the app to Heroku.
 This task needs more time.
 - I removed the temporary response file after processing.
+- Need to know a bit about Heroku:
+- Applications consist of your source code, a description of any dependencies, and a Procfile.
+- Terminology: A slug is a bundle of your source, fetched dependencies, the language runtime, and compiled/generated output of the build system - ready for execution.

+-